gbencke/PyPokerBot/README.md

 ### Client

-The client is simply a python script that detects the poker tables on the Desktop computer, saves screenshots, and then analyse the image and sends clicks.
+The client is simply a python script that detects the poker tables on the Desktop computer, saves screen shots, and then analyze the image and sends clicks.
 For the Client, it is required:

 * **Windows Operating System version 7 or above**
 * **Python 2.7**: Downloaded from python.org